RealSao/atm/README.md

 # Fixed some error caused by invalid input (add input validation)
 # Make the code cooperate with self build database
 # Add "add account" feature
+# Add break in feature in the UI: Simulate someone breaks the ATM

 # The GUI is in the html folder
 # Procedure to run: